kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_preparation.rst

         (venv) customer@ml-workstation:~/reference_designs_ml$ python3 -m preprocess

+.. _train_model:

 Train the model :tutorial-machine:`Machine Learning Workstation`
 ----------------------------------------------------------------

-1. Open the ``reference-designs-ml/model_training.ipynb`` notebook and execute it if you wish to train the model from scratch, alternatively feel free to skip the model training process and use the model weights provided in the ``reference-designs-ml/training_logs`` directory.
+1. Open the ``reference-designs-ml/model_training.ipynb`` Jupyter Notebook.

+2. Walk throught the notebook cell-by-cell.
+You can either execute all cells to reproduce the model training process or just read the notebook to get accustomed with the demo use case.
+If you don't wish to rerun the training, feel free to use the model weights supplied in the ``reference-designs-ml/training_logs`` directory.
+Reading the notebook will provide you with insights into the dataset, model input output formats, metrics, and the training process.

-The training checkpoint containing model weights will be located at ``reference-designs-ml/training_logs/lightning_logs/version_XXX/checkpoints/epoch=XXX-step=XXX.ckpt``.
+The training checkpoint containing model weights should be located at ``reference-designs-ml/training_logs/lightning_logs/version_XXX/checkpoints/epoch=XXX-step=XXX.ckpt``.

 .. note::
     You can run the training notebook in a non-interactive way and leave it for some time with: